nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `delete -t 1`
   Deletes the 1st task in the most recent listing

+#### Selecting a task/event
+Selects an existing task/event from the last shown task/event list.

+Format: `select -t|-e INDEX`

+> Selects the task/event at the specified `INDEX` in the most recent task/event listing.

+Examples:
+* `select -t 1`
+  Selects the 1st task in the most recent listing

 #### Changing the save location
 Taskbook data are saved in a file called taskbook.txt in the project root folder.
 You can change the location by specifying the file path as a program argument.